lukekarrys/resume/src/index.md

 ## Web Application Developer

 I'm a web app developer who is at home anywhere in a project from the API to the UX.
-I enjoy diving deep into problems as part of a team and coming up with solutions that weigh all the tradeoffs and commit to the best path forward.
+I enjoy diving deep into problems as part of a team and coming up with solutions that weigh the tradeoffs and commit to the best path forward.

 My goal is to find a position that allows me to creatively solve problems and share my experience while continuing to learn and grow as a developer and person.